 We feel that some of these nations certainly can as a result of their advanced economic position do more than they are in the conventional field and I will support you in every way possible if you take this same position over there.
 REPRESENTATIVE WESTLAND.
 What do you think is adequate - if you can ever use the word "adequate" -- in conventional forces?
 You have now about 24 Divisions.
 GENERAL LEMNITZER.
-I think in the central sector, the level of about 30 divisions, which is based upon the development of plans by sector commanders comming up all the way through General Norstad, de SACEWC. is about a minimum conventional force.
+I think in the central sector, the level of about 30 divisions, which is based upon the development of plans by sector commanders comming up all the way through General Norstad, dd SALEW, is about a minimum conventional force.
 In other areas I happen to be in agreement with the general levels of conventional force goals which we presently have.
-As a result of actions which have been taken, since the Berlin crisis a year ago, when Secretary McNamara and I went over to Europe in fill, 176/ and in our contacts with the Ministers of Defense since -- and I talked to the Minister of Defense of Italy this morning on this subject --Trimining atom to fully the forces which they presently have cought TE WAT C SECRET
+As a result of actions which have been taken since the Berlin crisis a year ago when Secretary McNamara and I went over to Europe in july 1761 and in our contacts with the Ministers of Defense since -- and I talked to the Minister of Defense of Italy this morning on this subject -the problem arises in filling up the forces which they presently have caugad TE WAT C SECRET